Print

 Instructions

-• If using a food processor: Pulse to combine the dry ingredients.
+1. Measure the dry ingredients and cut in the butter to the flour mixture.
+If using a food processor: Pulse to combine the dry ingredients.
 Add the butter pieces and pulse until the mixture resembles very coarse sand with visible pea-size pieces of butter.
 Place the mixture into a mixing bowl and pop it into the fridge for a few minutes to allow the butter to get cold again.

-• If using a regular mixing bowl: Whisk the dry ingredients together to combine well.
+If using a regular mixing bowl: Whisk the dry ingredients together to combine well.
 Using a pastry cutter or two butter knives, cut the butter into the dry mixture until it resembles very coarse sand with visible pea-size pieces of butter.
 Try to work quickly so the butter doesn’t get warm.
 Place into the refrigerator for a few minutes to allow the butter to get cold again.

 2. Mix in the wet ingredients.
 Using a fork, gently stir the flour-butter mixture as you pour the cream into the bowl to form a slightly sticky, but manageable dough.
 It should come together very quickly and should not be over-mixed.
-If it’s not quite wet enough, add a little more cream 1 tablespoon at a time until the mixture just holds together.
-If it’s too sticky, add a tiny amount of flour, but very little because the dough should slightly stick to your hands.
+If it's not quite wet enough, add a little more cream 1 tablespoon at a time, until the mixture just holds together.
+If it's too sticky, add a tiny amount of flour, but very little because the dough should slightly stick to your hands.

 3. Make the dough folds.
 Turn the dough out onto a lightly floured surface and gently pat it down just slightly.
-Fold the top 1/3 of the dough down towards the center and then fold the bottom 1/3 up towards the center (like if you were folding up a business letter).
+Fold the top 1/3 of the dough down towards the center, and then fold the bottom 1/3 up towards the center (like if you were folding up a business letter).
 Gently pat the dough down once more, and repeat the folds in the opposite direction.
 Then shape the dough into a round disc 3/4 to 1 inch thick (2cm).
 Cut the dough into equal pie-shaped triangular pieces, or flour a round cookie cutter and cut circles from the dough using an up and down motion only, never twisting the cookie cutter while cutting the dough.
 Place the cut scones into the freezer for 10-15 minutes, or in the fridge for 30 minutes to 1 hour before baking.

 4. Preheat the oven.
-While your scones are chilling heat the oven to 450°F/230°C.
+While your scones are chilling, heat the oven to 450°F/230°C.

 5. Bake the scones.
 Place the cut scones onto a parchment-lined baking sheet.
 Brush the tops with cream (or an egg wash) and sprinkle with a little crunchy sugar or homemade strawberry sugar.
 Bake the scones for 9 to 13 minutes, or until lightly golden brown on top.
-Scones are best served immediately but can be stored in an airtight container at room temperature for 2-3 days, or longer in the fridge or freezer.
+Scones are best served immediately, but can be stored in an airtight container at room temperature for 2-3 days, or longer in the fridge or freezer.
 Enjoy!

 Notes

-• For freezing the scones, see the instructions in the main post.
+For freezing the scones, see the instructions in the main post.

-• Use buttermilk or a buttermilk substitute.
+Use buttermilk or a buttermilk substitute.
 Buttermilk can be used in place of the heavy cream if you want a little more tang in your scones.
-If you’re out of heavy cream and buttermilk, just make your own fake buttermilk by adding 1 tablespoon of fresh lemon juice (or vinegar) to a measuring cup and then add enough whole milk to equal the amount of liquid called for in the recipe.
+If you're out of heavy cream and buttermilk, just make your own buttermilk substitute by adding 1 tablespoon of fresh lemon juice (or vinegar) to a measuring cup and then add enough whole milk to equal the amount of liquid called for in the recipe.
 Stir the mixture and let it stand for 5-10 minutes before using.

 • Prep Time: 30 minutes